PrinzEugn/Mark-SODA-502-Methods/Mark_SODA_502_Part_1.md

 ![](Mark_SODA_502_Part_1_files/figure-markdown_github-ascii_identifiers/Combined_histogram-1.png)

 It would also make sense to look at the same plot, but only for the dates where there is significant overlap.
 Since we are especially interested in how ICEWS stacks up, we will start when it starts, 1995.
-We can add to or override the previously set parameters, and ggplot will warn you if a value is changed.
-Check out the warnings for all the data being excluded.
+We can add to or override the previously set parameters, and *ggplot* will warn you if a value is changed.
+Check out the warnings for all the data being excluded, too, which happens often when you manually change the scale rather than filter the data beforehand.

 ``` r
   ## Changed the start date, WHOOOO!!